Skip to main content

 Load balancers are used to distribute web traffic amongst two or more servers and are often used for websites which receive high volumes of traffic.

-- Round Robin - the default method, where requests are distributed evenly across all servers
+1. Round-robin - the default method, where requests are distributed evenly across all servers.

-- Least Connections - requests are sent to the server with the least connections
+2. Least connections - requests are sent to the server with the least connections.

-You may switch the load balancer method at any time.
+You may switch load balancers method at any time.

 You can learn more about how Nginx load balancers work by consulting the Nginx documentation.